cronuspaas/cronusdocs/docs/cronusagent/app_access_data.rst

-Access locally persisted application data
+Application Data
 ===============

+This guide describes how to access locally persisted application data

 **Data local to specific manifest**